Getting Involved

 The Bossy team are accept written and visual contributions on a rolling basis all year round.
 To get involved, join the Bossy Contributor’s Facebook Group for access to regular briefs and prompts, or join the Bossy Visual Contributor’s Facebook Group for information on how to share your art and design.

-The ANU Women’s Revue is an initiative of the ANU Women’s Department working with women and non-binary students to create and perform a comedy show.
+The ANU Women’s* X Queer Revue is an initiative of the ANU Women’s* and Queer Departments working with women, non-binary, gender-diverse, intersex and trans students to create and perform a satirical comedy show.

-Like their Facebook page for information about writing workshops, auditions, and more.
-Follow them on Instagram here.
+Like their Facebook page for information about getting tickets, writing workshops, auditions, and more.

-You can check out the recording of Lady and the Trump, the inaugural ANU Women’s Revue, here:
+You can check out the recording of Lady and the Trump, the inaugural ANU Women’s* Revue from 2017, here: